jerolba/jfleet/README.md

 If you opt for an autogenerate strategy, you can avoid creating a field with the @Id column because it will be always null.
 But you can keep it if you want, or you are reusing a class from a existing JPA model.

-In an autogenerate strategy, ORMs like JPA populate the @Id field of your objects as they insert values in the database, but due to the insertion technique used by JFleet, the primary keys created by the database can not be retrieved for each inserted row, and is not possible to set it back to each object.
+In an autogenerate strategy, ORMs like JPA populate the @Id field of your objects as they insert rows in the database, but due to the insertion technique used by JFleet, primary keys created by the database can not be retrieved for each inserted row, and is not possible to set it back to each object.

 ## Dependency